 Lake Minnewanka is a glacial lake located in the eastern area of Banff National Park, about 15 minutes from Two Jack Lake.
 Lake Minnewanka means “water of the Spirits”.
 You can enjoy the view, with pretty animals on the way, right from the national highway!

 Access to the lake is free.
-Cruise packages start from $45 CAD upto $110 CAD
+Lake Minnewanka cruise packages start from $45 CAD upto $110 CAD.

 Summer Time: You can go kayaking in the lake.
-You can also opt for 1- 2 hours of boat cruise to complete the entire loop of the Minnewanka lake.
+You can also opt for 1- 2 hours of a boat cruise to complete the entire Lake Minnewanka loop.
 It is an ideal picnic spot.
-Read about summer time cruise activities at lake Minnewanka Other summer activities include camping, picnics and fishing.
+Read about summertime cruise activities at lake Minnewanka Other summer activities include camping, picnics, and fishing.

 Located about 30 minutes outside of Banff is the beautiful town of Canmore.
-The thing I love about Canmore is that, everywhere you look, you can see amazing mountain views.
+The thing we love about Canmore is that everywhere you look, you can see amazing mountain views.

 You should definitely save one day of your Banff itinerary exploring Canmore.
 This little town has great views for your camera lens and hence is every photographer’s delight!

-Our favorite hotel in Canmore – Falcon Crest Lodge.
-Book your stay here
+Our favorite hotel in Canmore is Falcon Crest Lodge, you can book your stay here!

-Banff Day 05 – Cave & Basin, Cascade Gardens, Banff Upper Hot Springs
+Day 5 Banff Itinerary – Cave & Basin, Cascade Gardens, Banff Upper Hot Springs

 Cave & Basin National Historic Site

-Many of the early structures were built by detainees held at World War I.
+Many of the early structures were built by detainees held during World War I.

 It is a pretty interesting site.
 These sulphur pools reminded me of cenotes in Mexico.
-The smell of sulphur is very strong in the entire site, something to be mindful of when visiting the site.
+The smell of sulphur is very strong in the entire site, something to be mindful of when visiting.

 In the lobby of the Cave & Basin Historic Site, there are interactive guides and photo displays.
-Apart from the tunnels, there are great photography spots from the site’s bacony/patio
+Apart from the tunnels, there are great photography spots from the site’s balcony/patio.
+Entrance fees apply.

-There are beautiful pools, stone structures (some dates back to 1930’s), gazebos, etc It is a nice little oasis away from downtown Banff to enjoy a relaxing walk.
+There are beautiful pools, stone structures (some date back to the 1930s), gazebos, etc It is a nice little oasis away from downtown Banff to enjoy a relaxing walk.

-These gardens are missed by most tourists because why visit a gardens, when the whole town of Banff is available?
+These gardens are missed by most tourists because why visit gardens when the whole town of Banff is available?
 But trust me, it is a beautiful place that is worthy of a visit.

 Entrance to the garden is completely FREE

 If you staying at the Fairmont Hotel, you will be driving by these gardens.
-YMCA hostel is located opposite to these gardens.
-If you are craving Chinese food, there is a oriental restaurant right across the street Silver Dragon Restaurant
+YMCA Hostel is located opposite to these gardens.
+If you are craving Chinese food, there is an oriental restaurant right across the street Silver Dragon Restaurant